mron03/nFactorial-Ai-Cup-2024/README.md

 Further the dialog summary is sent to manager in a concise format.
 This bot is very useful for business that have high load of people messages.
 Since employees do not have time to answer all of them, my solution helps to automatize this process, which leads to better customer satisfaction.

 The bot is used using Twilio API to host whatsapp account, ngrok, and ec2 instance on amazon.
 Also Postgres server hosted on amazon is used to store user feedbacks, complaints and suggestions.
+Zilliz for vector database, to store the information needed for the bot to answer queries.

 Main functionalities:
 1. Booking of table
 2. Ordering of food